tologon/itr/README.md

+**Image Text Recognition**

+*WARNING*: For the Python scripts to work, a very specific configuration of Python libraries is required.
+Such configuration will be added later.

 The image text recognition consists of multiple steps, described as following (the initial pipeline consists of steps 1 – 3):